 You will need to be found to be both “eligible” and “entitled” by the Voc Rehab counselor in order to use the remainder of the benefit once you use your entire GI Bill entitlement.

 And one more caveat.
 Some veterans with “serious employment handicaps” can be found to be entitled to even more than 48 months of training.

-Assuming Bob has a “serious employment handicap,” the Voc Rehab Counselor may allow Bob to get an Master’s in Business Administration or something similar.
+Assuming Bob has a “serious employment handicap,” the Voc Rehab counselor may allow Bob to get a Master’s in Business Administration, Law Degree or something similar.
 Always remember, the goal of Voc Rehab is to get disabled veterans to the point of employability in a suitable career field.
-Once Bob is back into the program, he gets an additional 21 months to complete the degree (or however long it takes).
+Once Bob is in the program, he gets an additional 21 months to complete the degree (or however long it takes for the respective degree).